iAdtya/Aditya-site/blog/Deep-RL/index.md

 This project develops a Deep Reinforcement Learning (DRL) model to optimize CPU scheduling, aiming to reduce turnaround time and outperform the traditional Round-Robin algorithm.
 The model uses Proximal Policy Optimization (PPO) to dynamically adjust task priorities for enhanced scheduling efficiency.

+**Plz refer to the code for a complete picture [here](https://github.com/iAdtya/CPU-OPTIMIZATION-RL).
+I have only explained important concepts!**

 ### PPO Architecture

 #### Policy Network